 3. Reduce your sodium intake

-Doctors generally advise that reducing your sodium (salt) intake is one of the most important ways to lower your blood pressure – and research suggests that a low-sodium diet can have the same effect as blood pressure medication.
+Reducing your sodium (salt) intake is generally one of the most important ways to lower blood pressure – and research suggests that a low-sodium diet can have the same effect as blood pressure medication.

 Many studies show that there’s a link between high sodium intake and high blood pressure, as well as heart conditions and strokes.

-If you have high blood pressure, you could cut back on salt and see if it makes any difference.
+If you have high blood pressure, you could try cutting back on salt to see if it makes a difference.
 Rather than buying ready-made meals which are often high in sodium, try making fresh food yourself, and seasoning dishes with herbs and spices instead of salt.

 4. Eat a healthy whole food diet